On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time of MALA

 \section{Mixing Time of MALA}

 In this section, we describe our main result by providing an upper bound to the mixing time of (preconditioned) MALA for sampling from the Bayesian pseudo-posterior $\pi_n$.
-As a common practice~\citep{JMLR:v21:19-441,https://doi.org/10.1002/rsa.3240040402} to simplify the analysis, we consider the $\zeta$-lazy version of MALA\footnote{The corresponding Markov transition kernel of the $\zeta$-lazy version of MALA is given by $T(\theta,\cdot)=\big(1-(1-\zeta)\cdot\int_{\Theta}A(\theta,y)\,Q(\theta,y)\, \dd y\big)\cdot\delta_{\theta}(\cdot)+(1-\zeta)\cdot A(\theta,\cdot)Q(\theta,\cdot)$, where $A(\cdot,\cdot)$ and $Q(\cdot,\cdot)$ are defined in Section~\ref{intro:MALA}.}, where at each iteration, the chain is forced to remain unchanged with probability $\zeta$.
-Moreover, We assume that a warm start is accessible, which is another common assumption~\citep[e.g.][]{JMLR:v20:19-306,mangoubi2019nonconvex}.
+We consider the $\zeta$-lazy version of MALA and assume that a warm start is accessible, which is a common assumption~\citep[e.g.][]{JMLR:v20:19-306,mangoubi2019nonconvex}.
 For example, Corollary~\ref{cor:smoothloss} in Section~\ref{sec:smoothloss} provides a construction of $M_0$-warm start for general Gibbs posterior with smooth criterion function, where $M_0$ is bounded above by an $(n,d)$-independent constant.

 Note that the Bayesian pseudo-posterior with criterion function $\m C_n$ can be rewritten as